xaur/writings/posts/201911xx-marketing-strategies.md

 {D...}

-_Thanks to Dustorf, jz, praxis and richardred for reviews and feedback_
+_Thanks to Dustorf, emiliomann, jz, praxis and richardred for reviews and feedback_